 Photo: Carol McCoy

-CWC volunteers Kevin Mullaney & Steve Daniel remove a blue crab trap from sea turtle nesting habitat, a.k.a, the beach.
+CWC volunteers Kevin Mullaney & Steve Daniel remove a blue crab trap from the sea turtle nesting habitat, a.k.a. the beach.

 Photo: Wilma Katz

 Traps are weighted down with cement and are heavy.
-Many times it takes two volunteers to safely lift and remove.
+Many times it take two volunteers to safely lift and remove.

 Robbie Brooks and Doug Stone remove a derelict stone crab trap from the beach.